How Not to Spread the Flu

 No one wants to see family members, friends, or colleagues get sick.
-That's why it's important to understand "the rules" on how to keep the flu virus to yourself -- and avoid spreading the flu to others.
+That's why it's important to understand "the rules" on how to keep the highly contagious flu virus to yourself and avoid spreading it to others.

-Germs are also spread when a person touches mucus droplets from another person on a surface like a desk and then touches his or her own eyes, mouth, or nose before washing his or her hands.
-We know that some viruses like the flu can live two hours or longer on surfaces like cafeteria tables, doorknobs, and desks.
+Germs are also passed along when you touch mucus droplets from someone else on a surface like a desk and then touch your own eyes, mouth, or nose before you get a chance to wash your hands.
+Viruses like the flu can live 2 hours or longer on surfaces like cafeteria tables, doorknobs, and desks.

-Germs are transmitted easily when you live in close quarters, especially during winter months when we stay indoors.
-If you have the flu or a cold, avoid getting close to colleagues, friends, or family members.
-Tell them you're sick and that you don't want them to catch the virus.
-This helps protect them from getting sick, too.
+It’s easy to pass on germs when you live in close quarters, especially during the winter when we’re all indoors.
+Avoid close contactwith colleagues, friends, or family members if you have the flu or a cold.
+Tell them you're sick and you don't want them to catch what you have.

-A healthy adult can infect other people one day before you have any symptoms and up to five days after you get flu symptoms.
-This means you can unknowingly infect your team at work or friends at school before you know you're sick.
-In addition, if you go back to work or school within five days of having flu symptoms, chances are great that you are still quite contagious.
+An adult can infect other people one day before symptoms show up and up to 5 days after they start.
+You could spread flu to others before you know you're sick.
+If you go back to work or school within 5 days after your symptoms started, chances you’re still contagious.